AlexvZyl/AlexvZyl/README.md

 - Trying to write software that [prevents the collapse of civilization](https://youtu.be/ZSRHeXYDLko).
 Fast computers lead to lazy programmers.
 - Electrical & Electronic Engineer by education, Software Engineer by heart.
-- Currently busy with my Master's in radar engineering and machine learning.
+- Recently completed my Master's in radar engineering and machine learning.
+- Currently working as a Software and MLOps/DevOps engineer.

 &nbsp;